Shanwei Guangdong, China Travel Guide

 Offers easy walking trails, suitable for a leisurely stroll and enjoying city views.

-Provides moderate trails to reach the temple complex and various viewpoints.
+Provides intermediate trails to reach the temple complex and various viewpoints.
 Paths are generally well-maintained.

-This area offers more strenuous hiking routes, suitable for experienced hikers.
+This the area has more strenuous hiking routes, suitable for experienced hikers.
 Trails differ in difficulty, delivering challenges and rewarding views.

 Share your itinerary prior to beginning strenuous hikes or remote water activities.
 Check local weather forecasts for coastal safety.